 - Volunteers must abide by the foster agreement signed upon joining the program.

 - All Foster volunteers must attend a general and foster orientation.

 - Foster volunteers cannot adopt their foster animals.

 Steps to Becoming an Ottawa Humane Society Foster Volunteer:

-- Send the application via email to the OHS Foster Department at email@example.com.
+- Submit the completed application form and signed agreement via email to the OHS foster department at email@example.com.